 We have built up hundreds of thousands of echoes now, finding tremendous environmental correlations that teach us to look at fishing differently.
 Our team calls these correlations condition intersections.
 I am also teaching my young boys the mechanics of fishing, so I am looking for maximum time impact to make us more efficient on the water.
 Children love catching, not fishing!
 We are looking for more trips to get out there, whack them, and get back!

-I use 20echo to form incremental knowledge by focusing on the alignment of conditions at specific times, not just the overall macro outlook of one day or hour span.
-I don’t want to disappoint the family when we finally get a chance to go fishing so I needed to find as many condition intersections that have the potential to spark a bite as possible.
-This tactic is simple in theory – Find enough condition intersections to ensure I have at least one happening every day of the year to always have a best time to fish.
-The first condition intersection I have found and will highlight today is falling pressure and solunar rise and set.
+I use 20echo to form incremental knowledge by focusing on the alignment of conditions at specific times, not just the overall macro outlook of one day or hour.
+Nobody wants to disappoint the family when we finally get a chance to go fishing.
+We need to find as many condition intersections as possible to spark a bite.
+This tactic is simple in theory.
+Find enough condition intersections to ensure at least one happening every day of the year, always having the best time of day to fish.
+The first condition intersection we will highlight today is falling pressure and the solunar rise and set.

 Falling pressure January Speckled Trout.
 12:05pm with moonrise at 11:51am

 Falling pressure March Wahoo.
-Caught at 8:15am with the sunrise at 7:11am and the moon set at 9:08am
+Caught at 8:15 am with the sunrise at 7:11 am and the moon set at 9:08 am

 Great site, continue the good work!
 Traci Andie